Conditions Salivary stones

 How common are salivary stones?

-Fewer than 1 percent of the population will develop a salivary stone that causes symptoms over the course of their life.
+Less than one percent of the population will develop a salivary stone that causes symptoms over the course of their life.

-Men develop salivary stones more frequently than women, while children rarely do so.
 Most people who develop a salivary stone are between the ages of 30 and 60.
+It is very rare for children to develop salivary stones.

 3 out of every 4 people who develop salivary stones develop a single stone.
 Salivary stones affect both sides of the face equally.
 It is rare for both sides to be affected at the same time.